getappmap/vscode-appland/doc/TUTORIAL-JAVA-PETCLINIC.md

 ./mvnw com.appland:appmap-maven-plugin:prepare-agent test
 ```

-The test suite will be run and AppMap files recorded from tests will be created in the `tmp` folder of the project.
+The test suite will be run and AppMap files recorded from tests will be created in the `target/appmap` folder of the project.

 ![AppMap files in the tmp folder](https://vscode-appmap.s3.us-east-2.amazonaws.com/media/petclinic-appmaps.png)